qtcad.atoms.atoms module

 By convention, the atomic coordinates stored in the

-file are expressed in units of angstroms rather than metres.
+.xyzfile are expressed in units of angstroms rather than metres.

 - set_Bfield(B: tuple | ndarray) None

 Set an external, constant magnetic field in the atomic structure.
+It is not possible to set a magnetic field in atomic structures with periodic boundary conditions.

 This magnetic field is used in the atomistic tight-binding Schrödinger equation solver.
 The impact of the magnetic field on the offsite blocks of the tight-binding Hamiltonian is modeled through the Peierls substitution, whereby the standard momentum \(\mathbf{p}\) is effectively replaced by the generalized momentum \(\mathbf{p}-e\mathbf{A}\), where \(e\) is the elementary charge and \(\mathbf{A}\) is the magnetic vector potential.
 The impact of the magnetic field on the onsite blocks of the tight-binding Hamiltonian is (optionally) modeled through the Zeeman effect, whereby the Zeeman Hamiltonian \(-\mathbf{\mu}\cdot\mathbf{B}\), where \(\mathbf{\mu}\) is the magnetic moment and \(\mathbf{B}\) is the magnetic field, is effectively added to the Hamiltonian.